Just-Kundai/project0/README.md

 ### Lessons Learned

-Try.
+* Try.
 Ask for help.
 Research and importantly know why each line of code is relevant.
+* Adding emoji's for player icons

 ### Setup